We help you resolve any building dispute that you may encounter in a construction project.

-Our building dispute lawyer is very familiar with tribunal and court proceedings.
-We can advice clients on the legal steps you will need to take, help prepare you for the process we will undertake, and work towards a favourable resolution for your situation.
+Our building dispute lawyer is very familiar with the tribunal and court proceedings.
+We can advise clients on the legal steps you will need to take, help prepare you for the process we will undertake, and work towards a favourable resolution for your situation.

 Contracts Specialist will go over the details of your legal situation and see exactly what type of breach of contract was made.
 We will present all your options to you and help enforce your legal rights.
 This can include terminating your construction contract with the other party.

-Our construction and building dispute lawyers in Sydney have more than 10 years of experience dealing with construction law matters.
+Our construction lawyers in Sydney have more than 10 years of experience dealing with construction law matters.
 Here is an overview of the top three causes of building disputes we have been helping homeowners with.

-Here are some examples defective work and poor workmanship by builders:
+Here are some examples of defective work and poor workmanship by builders: